Find Affordable College Courses

 3 Yearly Graduations

 Kansas State University is the 10th most popular school in the nation for students seeking a graduate certificate in dispute resolution.
 Each year, around 20,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,489 per year, while in-state graduate students, on average, pay $10,294 per year.
-During the 2020-2021 academic year, 3 people received their graduate certificate in dispute resolution from K -State.
-Around 67% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+The average in-state tuition for full-time undergraduates is $9,964 per year, while in-state graduate students, on average, pay $10,808 per year.
+During the most recent year for which we have data, 3 people received their graduate certificate in dispute resolution from K -State.
+Of these students, 82% were women and 18% were members of underrepresented racial-ethnic groups.

 #10